 Keeping strawberries off of the ground is the key to avoid the need for pesticides.
 Otherwise, the fruits will rest on the soil, allowing insects and other pests to nibble on the berries.
 Once you get strawberries growing, learn how to control common pests organically from The Spruce.

 Strawberries can easily grow in pots and baskets.
 An easy way to keep ground-dwelling insects from having easy access to your crop.
 Growing them in baskets or tiered garden containers is the way to go.
 There are all sorts of interesting growing systems designed for strawberry growing.
-A quick search offered these results:

 You can grow your strawberries vertically in many different ways-pots and hanging baskets aren’t the only options!
 You can grow strawberries in rain gutters that can easily be mounted on a windowsill or deck rail.
 Another option would be a Vertical Stair Planter from Menards that will fit into a narrow (but sunny) section of your property.